-Our firm represents clients in the Louisiana area, who have been involved in aviation accidents.
+Our firm represents clients in the Louisiana area, who have been involved in aviation accidents and are looking for the best aviation lawyer.
 Airline accidents can come arise from a whole series of different reasons.
 Some of these reason include:

 - Malfunctioning Equipment